 We find this especially interesting given our work with teams using the Big Idea Toolkit.
 It turns out people adopt two distinct psychological zones or mindsets, when using the toolkit.
 There is the PlayGround, rife with positive psychology.
 This is where we encourage people to think about the unbounded possibilities and untapped potential.
 Here we want unbridled enthusiasm and expansive thinking.
 One of the guiding principles for the PlayGround is “Ideas are not judged here.”
 While we do tout the PlayGround as the place where ideas live, those ideas won’t make it in the real world until somebody focuses and gets something done.

-For that, you need execution and the place where execution lives is the PlayBook, a component of the Big Idea Toolkit.
+For that, you need execution and the place where execution lives, the PlayBook, another component of the Big Idea Toolkit (or your innovation culture).
 In the PlayBook, a healthy dose of pessimism is welcome.
 Here you need to be mindful of deadlines, deliverables, actions, and owners.
 It might be construed as negative, but guess what – that negative energy brings focus, just what you need to ensure your execution wheels stay on the tracks.

 This isn’t a new idea; the ancient Chinese subscribed to a concept called Yin Yang, the belief that there exists two complementary forces in the universe.
 One is Yang which represents everything positive or masculine and the other is Yin which is characterized as negative or feminine.
 One is not better than the other.
 Instead they are both necessary and a balance of both is highly desirable.
 We live in a world that needs a balance of both positive and negative, because that is the real world.